yashjaiswal2019/first-html-page/README.md

-# My first HTML web page.
+# My first HTML web page
-hello, world.
+Hello, world.
 This is my first web page and I will be learning web development.
 <br>
 This is the very start of it, wish me luck.
 <br>